JonBeardDev/restaurant-reservation/README.md

 # Periodic Table
 ## Restaurant Reservation Tracking System

-Full PERN stack application for use by restaurant front-of-house/management to keep track of reservation and table seatings.
+Full stack PERN (PostgreSQL, Express, React, Node) application for use by restaurant front-of-house/management to keep track of reservation and table seatings.

 ![image of dashboard, showing cards for booked and seated reservations, and free and occupied tables](/front-end/src/images/Dashboard.png)